sf-wdi-25/text_adventure/README.md

 ```

 The REPL is a great place to test code and explore a programming language!

+Your goal is to turn our example REPL code into a fabulous adventure game!

 ## Game Setup
 We're going to build a game that uses a looping prompt to evaluate user input.
 Your user interface will be the command line.
 Your user will navigate the game by typing commands.
 It's up to you to tell a story and keep track of gameplay!